 Hugh Moore Island in the Lehigh River is the home of the National Canal Museum.
 The D&L Towpath bike trail passes accross the island.

 The entrance to the park is an iron bridge that T's onto Lehigh Drive.
-After crossing the bridge make an immediate right and park at the first lot on the left.
+After crossing the bridge make an immediate right and drive to the museum at the end of the road.
+Park at the last lot on the left.
+The main gathering location is near the Pavilion in front of the museum by the playground.

-There are no food services at Hugh Moore Park.
-The nearest 24 hour Diner is the Key City Diner 985 US-22, Phillipsburg, NJ.
+The club usually provides some food and drink at the start and finish of the event.
+If you want something more substantial, the nearest 24 hour Diner is the Key City Diner 985 US-22, Phillipsburg, NJ.
 There's a 24 hour Wawa in Easton at 310 Larry Holmes Dr. Alternatively, stop for something in Hellertown at about mile 10.

 Many previous PA Rando brevets pass by this location, so it should look familiar.
 Nevertheless, if you've not been there by car it may be difficult to find, so be sure to allot a little extra time.